langerprakhar/Frog_Species_Identification/README.md

-Frog Species Identification Using CNN (MobileNetV2) Problem Statement
+**Frog Species Identification Using CNN (MobileNetV2)** **Problem Statement**

 Accurate identification of frog species is critical for biodiversity studies and conservation efforts.
 Traditional identification methods are labor-intensive and require expert taxonomic knowledge.
-This project aims to automate frog species identification in India by combining image classification with descriptive feature matching, using a Convolutional Neural Network (CNN) based on MobileNetV2.
+This project automates frog species identification in India by combining image classification with descriptive feature matching, using a Convolutional Neural Network (CNN) based on MobileNetV2.

-Dataset
+**Dataset**

-Sources:
+**Sources**

 iNaturalist (via pyinaturalist API)